+- 1. Park the machine on a level surface.

+- 2. Open the hood.

-- Park the machine on a level surface. - Remove the dipstick, wipe it clean, install the dipstick into the tube, and pull it out again.
+- Remove the dipstick, wipe it clean, install the dipstick into the tube, and pull it out again.
 The oil level should be between the full and add marks (Figure 51).